 If you have been diagnosed with stage 4 melanoma, you are probably scared and confused.
 You might be worried about your family and what will happen to them if the disease continues to progress.
 You might be worried about medical bills or time you will lose from work.
 You might wonder what comes next.

 Your doctor will probably order additional tests.
-This is to gather as much information as possible about your cancer, such as the where your cancer has spread, how fast or slow it is growing.
-All of this will help your doctor determine the best course of treatment.
+This is to gather as much information as possible about your cancer, such as where your cancer has spread and how fast or slow it is growing.
+All of this helps your doctor determine the best course of treatment.

-When treating stage 4 melanoma, you often have a "team" of doctors, one who is a specialist in melanoma.
+When treating stage 4 melanoma, you often have a "team" of doctors; one of these should be a specialist in melanoma.
 If you haven’t already seen a melanoma specialist, now is the time to ask for a referral and make an appointment.
-A melanoma specialist is an important part of your team.
-Other medical professionals can include a surgeon, an oncologist, a dermatologist and social workers.
-All of the people on the team are important to your overall care and all play a different role.
-Your doctor should explain what each person can do to help you.